chrisberkhout/rag_deploy/README.md

 First, set up your server, including git and rake, and an account and vhost config for the application.
 You might like to use [Babushka](http://babushka.me/) or [Chef](http://wiki.opscode.com/display/chef/).

-On your development machine, in the source directory of your app, run:
+Then, on your development machine, in the source directory of your app, run:

     curl -L https://github.com/chrisberkhout/rag_deploy/tarball/master | \
     tar xzv --strip-components=1 --exclude README.md